mivinci/pub/README.md

-# Omega
+# Pub

-Omega lets you randomly chat with a stranger.
+Pub lets you randomly chat with a stranger.